Man wanted for selling laced pills in overdose case arrested in Chisago County

 Tinoco was charged in December with third-degree murder for allegedly selling the deadly counterfeit oxycodone pills to a 25-year-old Ham Lake man who overdosed on fentanyl in May 2020.

-According to court documents, Tinoco admitted to Anoka County sheriff's deputies last October that he was dealing pills and had been selling to the victim regularly for over a year.
+According to court documents, Tinoco admitted to Anoka County sheriff's deputies last October that he was dealing pills and had been selling to the victim regularly.
 The county issued a warrant Dec.
 8 for one felony count of third-degree murder, which carries a maximum sentence of 25 years and a $40,000 fine.

 Tinoco made his first court appearance Thursday morning and is being held in the Chisago County jail.